Creative Commons licences allow creators to permit others to legally build upon and share work.

 "Creative Commons 10th Birthday Celebration San Francisco" by tvol is licensed under CC BY 2.0

-This or a similar format is fine; it is just important that there are links to the material and the licence terms so that the viewer has as much information as possible on how the image could be re-used.
-The licence terms are linked to in the box above.
+This or a similar format is fine; it is just important that there are links to the material, the photographer's website (or profile on a website like Flickr), and the licence terms so that the viewer has as much information as possible on how the image could be re-used.
+The licence terms are linked to in the list of licences above.
 You could also state the website the material is taken from, as has been done in the image credits of this guide (which use a slightly different format).

-We would also recommend, certainly for academic work, giving the date the material was accessed at the end, as this acts as an assurance that the webpage existed if it should disappear:
+We would also recommend, certainly for academic work, give the date the material was accessed at the end, as this acts as an assurance that the webpage existed if it should disappear: